habitat-sh/arch-sample-job/README.md

 Sample application for building backend jobs

 ## Todo
+# Add sonar token & test
+# Add docker build

-# How to build & extend the sample CLI application
+# How to build & extend the sample job service

 How this was made
 - go mod init github.com/habitat-sh/arch-sample-job